AAR (AIR)

 AAR broke even from a free cash flow perspective over the last five years, giving the company limited opportunities to return capital to shareholders.

-Taking a step back, we can see that AAR’s margin dropped by 4.4 percentage points during that time.
-Almost any movement in the wrong direction is undesirable because of its already low cash conversion.
-If the trend continues, it could signal it’s becoming a more capital-intensive business.
+Taking a step back, we can see that AAR’s margin dropped by 3.9 percentage points during that time.
+If the trend continues, it could signal it’s in the middle of an investment cycle.

 9. Return on Invested Capital (ROIC)